ionic-team/ionic-site/content/docs/pro/identity-vault/index.md

 If you'd like to automatically add your authorization token from your user service to every request, you can follow along with the simple example at `demo/src/services/http-interceptor.ts`.

+# Working with multiple authentication tokens

+Identity Vault also supports using an `object` to store multiple tokens at once.
+This requires a few changes to your user service to make it use an object instead of a string.
+Please see `demo/src/services/user-multitoken.js` for an example.

+Please note that this means `user.token` becomes an object with the tokens you stored, so any time you use `user.token` you'll also want to specify whick key such as `user.token.mainToken`.
+You may also need to modify `http-interceptor.ts` from above to include the right tokens.

 # Function & Callback Documentation

 When extending a User service with `IonicIdentityVaultUser`, this modifies your user